rohitkjohnedu/my_yade/doc/sphinx/user.rst

 Defining materials
 ------------------

 The ``O.materials`` object (instance of :yref:`Omega.materials`) holds defined shared materials for bodies.
-It only supports addition, and will typically hold only a few instance (though there is no limit).
+It only supports addition, and will typically hold only a few instances (though there is no limit).

 ``label`` given to each material is optional, but can be passed to :yref:`sphere<yade.utils.sphere>` and other functions for constructing body.
 The value returned by ``O.materials.append`` is an ``id`` of the material, which can be also passed to :yref:`sphere<yade.utils.sphere>` -- it is a little bit faster than using label, though not noticeable for small number of particles and perhaps less convenient.